-JVM Monitoring Can Assist with Diagnosis of CPU Issues
+JVM Monitoring Can Assist with Diagnosis of Java CPU Issues

 Modern JVMs (1.5 and higher) support Java Management Instrumentation (JMX) APIs.
 According to Wikipedia, Java Management Extensions is a Java technology that supplies tools for managing and monitoring applications, system objects, devices and service-oriented networks.
 Those resources are represented by objects called MBeans (for Managed Bean).
 Managing and monitoring applications can be designed and developed using the Java Dynamic Management Kit.

-If the CPU usage is due to an unexpected workload increase, you should see the number of threads increase, and even if each thread consumes a small amount of CPU, the aggregate may be significant.
+If the high Java CPU usage is due to an unexpected workload increase, you should see the number of threads increase.
+Even if each thread consumes a small amount of CPU, the aggregate may be significant.

-If none of the application threads is taking much CPU, the aggregate CPU usage of the application threads is low and yet the Java application is taking CPU, suspect garbage collection activity in the JVM.
-You may want to change the garbage collection algorithm or increase the heap and non-heap memory available to the JVM to alleviate the problem.
+What about a case where the Java application is still consuming high CPU, but none of the application threads are taking much CPU and the aggregate CPU usage of the application threads is low?
+In such cases, the suspicion may fall on the garbage collection activity in the JVM.
+Running this too frequently or too aggressively can cause troublesome CPU spikes.
+You may want to change the Java garbage collection algorithm or increase the heap and non-heap memory available to the JVM to alleviate the problem.

-Enabling JMX for a JVM has minimal impact on its performance.
-Hence, this technique of monitoring Java applications is applicable even for production environments.
+Enabling JMX for a JVM has minimal impact on its performance, which makes this technique of monitoring Java applications applicable even for production environments.